-A non-Pell eligible student whose parent or guardian died as a result of U.S. military service in Iraq or Afghanistan after September 11, 2001, can receive an IASG grant.
+A non-Pell eligible student whose parent or guardian died as a result of US military service in Iraq or Afghanistan after September 11, 2001, can receive an IASG grant.
 The student must have been less than 24 years old or, if 24 years old or older, enrolled in at an institution of higher education when the parent or guardian died.
-The amount of the grant is the same as the Pell Grant the student would be eligible for if they had a zero EFC.
-All other Pell requirements apply but, unlike Pell Grants, these nonneed-based grants do not count as estimated financial assistance (20 USC 1070h; FSA Handbook, Volume 1, Chapter 6; and electronic announcement dated November 6, 2009 (https://ifap.ed.gov/electronic-announcements/11-06-2009-general-subject-operational-implementation-increased-title-iv).
+The amount of the grant is specified by ED annually.
+All other Pell requirements apply but, unlike Pell Grants, these non-need-based grants do not count as estimated financial assistance (20 USC 1070h; FSA Handbook, Volume 1, Chapter 6; and electronic announcement dated November 6, 2009 (https://ifap.ed.gov/electronic-announcements/11-06-2009-general-subject-operational-implementation-increased-title-iv).

-(4) Campus-Based Programs (FWS, FSEOG) (CFDA 84.033, CFDA 84.007)
+(4) Campus-Based Programs (FWS, FSEOG) (Assistance Listing 84.033, Assistance Listing 84.007)